-Students must complete a Pre-Training Review, meet the Language, Literacy and Numeracy (LLN) skill standards for Certificate IV level study and demonstrate that they are a suitable candidate for this course.
+Students must complete a Pre-Training Review, meet the Language, Literacy and Numeracy (LLN) skill standards for this program level, and demonstrate they are a suitable candidate for this program.

-All participants require a Unique Student Identification (USI) number.
-If you do not have a USI number you can apply for one online at https://www.usi.gov.au/students or you can give MCIE’s admin staff permission to apply on your behalf.
+All candidates require a Unique Student Identification (USI) number.
+If you do not have a USI number you can apply for one online at https://www.usi.gov.au/students, or you can give MCIE administration staff permission to apply on your behalf.

-Students are required to have sufficient information technology skills to access the online learning content, enter answers to the questions in the written assessment and communicate with their trainer via email, the student portal and/or through the learning management system.
+Students must have sufficient digital literacy skills to access online content, enter answers to written questions and communicate with trainers via email, the student portal and the learning management system.

 National Police Check

 Credit Transfer (CT) and Recognition of Prior Learning (RPL) are available.
 Credit Transfer is free of charge.
 RPL application fees are $145 per hour.
 Please click here for more information on RPL fees, terms and conditions.

 CHCCCS015 Provide individualised support